 18. Join the Free Virtual Queue for World of Color Happiness!

-There is a virtual queue to access a reserved area to watch certain nighttime shows such as the new World of Color Happiness.
+There is a virtual queue to access a reserved area to watch certain nighttime shows such as World of Color Happiness.
 The free virtual queue gives you access to great viewing areas.
 You have to have entered a theme park that day to join the virtual queue.
 You can join the virtual queue in the Disneyland app right at noon each day.
 You'll also need a theme park ticket and reservation that is valid for accessing Disney California Adventure in the evening.
 That means having a Park Hopper ticket or a reservation for that park.
 Hop over to our Disneyland virtual queues post for all the details and tips for joining.
 All the virtual queue spaces are distributed quickly, so read up, set an alarm a few minutes before go-time and move quickly.
-At this time, no attractions utilize a virtual queue to ride.
+At this time, no attractions utilize a virtual queue to ride, but that is subject to change.

-19. Stay Late and Catch Fireworks and Other Shows
+19. Stay Late to Catch Fireworks and Other Shows

 Disneyland Park closes at midnight most days in summer.
 Disney California Adventure closes at 9 or 10 p.m.
 (Check the hours online or in the Disneyland app before you visit.)
 You'll want to stay late to catch these amazing shows.
 If you don't love shows, take advantage of shorter ride wait times during them.

-Wondrous Journeys nighttime fireworks show is back for the 70th Anniversary Celebration starting May 16, 2025.
-Wondrous Journeys is beautifully set up with projections both on the castle and on the store fronts along Main Street, U.S.A.
+The Wondrous Journeys nighttime fireworks show is back for the 70th Anniversary Celebration through Aug.
+9, 2026.
+Wondrous Journeys is beautifully set up with projections both on the castle and on the storefronts along Main Street, U.S.A.
 That means you don't need to spend hours staking out a spot for the best view.
 We like to watch from right before the Starbucks for the optimal 360 experience.

 Our biggest time-saving advice is to catch the later show or parade when offered.
-It is much less crowded and you can hop in place without investing a lot of wait time.
+(There is only one fireworks show, though.)
+The second show is much less crowded, and you can hop in place without investing a lot of wait time.
 If you cannot join the virtual queue for World of Color Happiness or get a dining package, see the later show because many people who joined the virtual queue don't show up, and that leaves plenty of space for you!
 Our guide to the best Disneyland shows will help you decide which shows not to miss.

 At the end of the night, shops on Main Street, U.S.A. and Buena Vista Street stay open an hour after the park closes for shopping.
 This is a great way to have bonus time in the park.
 You can enjoy the beautiful lights, take uncrowded photos, shop and relax.
 Remember that as long as you are in line for a ride when the park closes, you can stay in line and ride.